OCA/stock-logistics-transport/stock_shipment_management/README.rst

    * **Outgoing Shippings**: *Ship from stock to Transit location*

-You now have a new menu under *Warehouse/Shipment* to deal with your shipment plan,
+You now have a new menu under *Warehouse/Shipment* to deal with your shipment plan.

 Usage
 =====